undees/snippetize/README.rst

 Welcome
 =======

 Snippetize helps you keep the code snippets on your presentation slides up to date.
-It's designed to work with Keynote, but could be adapted to any presentation software capable of saving XML (including OpenOffice and PowerPoint).
+It's designed to work with Keynote '09, but could be adapted to any presentation software capable of saving XML (including OpenOffice and PowerPoint).

 Install
 -------